Satoshi Kojima: New Japan Pro-Wrestling (1991–2002)

 Kojima entered the NJPW Dojo in February 1991.
-He debuted as a wrestler on his 21st birthday in a match against future tag team partner Hiroyoshi Yamamoto (later to be known as Hiroyoshi Tenzan).
+He debuted as a wrestler on July 16, 1991 in a match against future tag team partner Hiroyoshi Yamamoto (later to be known as Hiroyoshi Tenzan) where Yamamoto won.
 In 1994 he defeated Manabu Nakanishi in the Young Lions Cup finals, winning the tournament.
-In the end of that year he went to Europe, including a spell in Orig Williams' British Wrestling Federation as face-painted Suzuki Karimoto, and returned to NJPW in January 1996.
+In the end of that year he went to Europe, including a spell in Orig Williams' British Wrestling Federation as face-painted Suzuki Karimoto (including appearances on Williams 's Welsh language TV wrestling show on S4C, Reslo and for Brian Dixon's All Star Wrestling as heel Mean Machine, and returned to NJPW in January 1996.
 When he returned, he formed The Bull Powers with Nakanishi, who had returned from WCW.
 In May 1997 he defeated Riki Choshu and Kensuke Sasaki with Nakanishi to become an IWGP Tag Team Champion for the first time.
 At the end of 1998 he joined nWo Japan, by Keiji Mutoh's leadership.
 Kojima and Tenzan (known together as Tencozy, a portmanteau of their last names) formed a tag team and ended up holding the IWGP Tag Team title together twice.